Print

 Instructions

 1. Start by making the pie crust.
-You can do this an hour before baking or as far out as a couple days before baking.
+You can do this about an hour before baking or as far out as a couple days before baking.
 I made mine the night before.

 2. Make sure your butter is VERY cold, and has been stored in the refrigerator.
 You don’t want it room temperature.
-Remove from the refrigerator, slice the butter into cubes, place in a small bowl, then place in the freezer for a few minutes while you follow the next step.
+Remove from the refrigerator, slice the butter into cubes, place in a small bowl, then place in the freezer for a few minutes while you follow the next two steps.

-3. Set up a food processor, Then add the the flour, coconut sugar, and salt and pulse until well combined.
+4. Set up a food processor, Then add the the flour, coconut sugar, and salt and pulse until well combined.

-8. Make the pie filling by mixing together the filling ingredients in a large bowl until well combined.
-Pour it into the prepared pie crust.
-Bake for 50-60 minutes, until the center is no longer jiggly.
+5. Bake for 50-60 minutes, until the center is no longer jiggly.
 At the 20 minute mark, add a pie shield or aluminum foil around the edges of the crust to prevent it from browning too much / burning.

-9. Let the pie rest for at least one hour before serving.
+6. Let the pie rest for at least one hour before serving.

-10. To store it: Cover it and store it in the refrigerator once it cools completely, do not store at room temperature.
+1. To store it: Cover it and store it in the refrigerator once it cools completely, do not store at room temperature.
 Eat within 3-4 days.

-11. Please leave a review on this recipe if you made it!
+2. Please leave a review on this recipe if you made it!
 I would love to hear your feedback and the engagement on my website is super helpful.
 Thanks in advance!!

 Equipment